melvinzhang/counter-machine/README.md

 Also known as a [Minsky machine](https://esolangs.org/wiki/Minsky_machine)

+A restricted version where increment or failed decrement jumps to the next line is Turing complete for two counters.

 Largest sum
 -----------
 Let s(m) be the largest sum of all counters after executing a program with m instructions.